 From there, you can brainstorm some more specific terms.

 If you’ve created buyer personas, also called customer avatars, this step will be much easier.
 You’ll be able to put yourself in your readers’ shoes and imagine what they would type into Google to find your content.

-Continuing with our health insurance example, “health insurance benefits calculator” is a more specific term that your target audience might be interested in search for.
+Continuing with our health insurance example, “health insurance benefits calculator” is a more specific term that your target audience might be interested in searching.
 Try to come up with at least 5 specific ideas along those lines.

 After you’ve brainstormed a list of specific keyword ideas to research, you’re ready to get started on your research.

-Login to your account and click on Keyword Analytics in the left sidebar.
+Login to your account and click on Organic Research in the left sidebar.

 Go to Overview and type your chosen search terms into the search box.